 Summary

 Although it can feel time-consuming, making the effort to dig snow pits and track problem layers over the season gives you a great idea of what you can ride and when especially in relation to consequential terrain.
 Do yourself a favor, take a sunny “rest” day and go dig some pits with your friends to see what you find.
 It’s great practice and you’ll take away a deeper understanding of what you’re either about to go ride or will ride later in the winter.
-We have loaded a load more snow pit data for you to look at from the past years .

 See link below to view info http://www.snowsafety.com.au/conditions.html